bbessemer/jsonc/README.md

 # JSONC

-`jsonc` stands for either 'JSON with classes' or 'JSON compiler' depending on your mood, and it functions as both: a binary format for JSON objects based on external class definitions (which are themselves JavaScript objects), and a compiler and parser to serialize and deserialize objects to and from this
+`jsonc` stands for either ‘JSON with classes’ or ‘JSON compiler’ depending on your mood, and it functions as both: a binary format for JSON objects based on external class definitions (which are themselves JavaScript objects), and a compiler and parser to serialize and deserialize objects to and from this